yashsavani/Advanced-Foundations-of-ML/include/03_core_math.md

     - Periods,
     - Pythagorean identities ($\sin^2 + \cos^2 = 1$)
     - Sine is odd, cos is even,
-    - Sum and difference formulae (cos together and flip, sin seperate and keep),
+    - Sum and difference formulae (cos together and flip, sin separate and keep),
     - Product to sum and sum to product formulae,
     - Convert sine to cosine by phase shift,
     - Relation to complex numbers ($e^{ix} = \cos(x) + i \cdot \sin(x)$),